Let me show you which ones are America’s elite fishing destinations, where the welcome is as warm as the fishing spots are cool.

 Fishing tournaments are a regular event here, and the annual Rockport-Fulton Seafair celebrates the town’s fishing and boating traditions.

-The area’s mild climate allows for year-round fishing, making it a great choice for retirees and vacationers.
+The area’s mild climate allows for year-round fishing, making it a great destination for vacationers and anyone looking to put down roots near the water.

 Often called the “Sport Fishing Capital of the World,” Islamorada in the Florida Keys is renowned for its saltwater fly fishing and offshore fishing.
 Anglers here target tarpon, bonefish, and marlin.